 Remember That Baking Scones Ahead of Time Makes Things Easier

-It’s not necessarily easy to bake scones in time for these events unless you do some things ahead of time.
-You don’t want to try to rush making scones because it’ll be more likely that you’ll make mistakes.
+It’s not necessarily easy to bake them in time for these events unless you do some things ahead of time.
+You don’t want to try to rush making them because it’ll be more likely that you’ll make mistakes.

 Instead, you can prepare the dough ahead of time so that you can bake the scones just a bit before your friends arrive.
 Scones are best when they’re served hot and fresh, but you can prepare so that everything will be ready for you.